-How to set a custom network fee?
+How do I set a custom network fee?

 Every transaction on the blockchain requires a network fee, that is how the system works.
 The network fee is paid to miners to include the transaction on the blockchain.
 The amount of the fee is codependent to the fact of how fast your transaction will be taken by the miners and included in the block.
 For you, it will effectively mean how fast your asset will be delivered to the receiving address.
 The higher the fee – the faster the speed.